by • June 1, 2023

 Stripe’s biggest strength is how it displays documentation.
 Its design is clear, well-formatted, and manages to feel uncluttered even when delivering a vast amount of information.
 This design helps create a great experience for developers who use it.

 When it comes to navigation, developers can search for documentation topics at any time via the search bar at the top left-hand corner of the screen.
 There are also links to other topics throughout each document, allowing developers to move back and forth between pages when learning about Stripe.

 The first thing you’ll notice about SendGrid’s main documentation page is its simplicity.
 You’ll find links to document topics, featured resources, and featured glossary terms.
 You can view each document page on SendGrid in one of six languages.

 Interactive features enable developers to test out code without leaving a document, making it easy for users to try things out and learn how they work.
 SendGrid’s API documentation is a great example of this.
 Users can put in their API key and then test out the code and get a response.
 The code is editable, so users can make changes to see what effects these changes have.

 [Screenshot source: https://developer.paypal.com/docs/release-notes/release-notes-2020/#]

-Maintaining your API documentation, including adding documentation on new features and removing or flagging documentation on depreciated features, is important to ensure your resource continues to be useful to developers.
+Maintaining your API documentation—including adding documentation on new features and removing or flagging documentation on depreciated features—ensures your resource continues to be useful to developers.

-It’s a good idea to include a changelog or release notes, such as these published by PayPal for their REST API, to make it easy for users to check what has changed recently.
+It’s a good idea to include a changelog or release notes, such as those published by PayPal for their REST API, to make it easy for users to check what has changed recently.

-DreamFactory is an enterprise-grade API-as-a-Service platform that enables businesses to quickly create fully-documented REST APIs without any coding experience.
+These API documentation examples show how important it is to properly document your APIs.
+DreamFactory is an enterprise-grade API-as-a-Service platform enabling businesses to quickly create fully-documented REST APIs without coding experience.